 - Her favorite video on the internet is the one with Madeline Kahn playing the Metropolitan Opera Quiz on PBS.

-- She is much shorter in person.
+- She is shorter in person.

 If you have any book-related questions, she is represented by Nicki Richesin at Dunow, Carlson & Lerner.